 Curriculum Intent – the design of our curriculum

-We are currently reviewing our topics in KS2 as we are at the end of our four year cycle.
-We are analysing coverage and looking at the new topics that Dimensions have introduced.
-A new rolling programme will be created ready for September 2021 that incorporates these. - May 2021
+We have reviewed our topics in KS1/KS2 as we are at the end of our four year cycle.
+We spent a day working alongside Dimensions Curriculum (Sept21) looking at their new curriculum 'Learning means the world'.
+A new rolling programme has been created ready for November 2021 that incorporates this. - September 2021

 We are a Church of England school where education is the fundamental core.
 We are constantly striving for excellence and preparing our children to succeed in which ever learning path they follow in the 21st century.
 When planning our curriculum we have to recognise the distinct environmental factors of the school.
 Our children are taught in two classes, comprising of EYFS/1/2 and then YR3/4/5/6.
 This impacts strongly on how the curriculum is taught and the rolling programme required to navigate the learning of the children who remain in one class for up to four years.
 The schools catchment includes a third of children from the surrounding village, however two thirds of our children come from across Swindon, often transferring to the school for the environmental and nurturing aspects that we excel at.